 Can I run Sightengine on my own servers (on-premise)?

 That being said, with our Enterprise Plan you can have Sightengine run on dedicated hardware instead of common shared servers.

-With our Pro Plan you can choose in what countries we will process and analyze your images.
+With our Enterprise Plans you can choose in what countries we will process and analyze your images.

 What is an Operation?

 An Operation is counted when an analysis is performed on an image.
 For instance, running Nudity Detection on 1 image counts as 1 operation.